 There is a maximum amount of time that a student can take to complete his/her program of study, which is, generally, 150% of the length of the program measured in credits.
 All credits are counted when calculating the maximum timeframe completion rate, including repeated courses, withdrawals, credits transferred in from another college or university, advanced placement credit, CLEP, credit by examination, college-level credits, remedial credits, and ESL credits.
 All terms of enrollment are also included, even those in which the student may not have been an aid recipient.

 All students must receive a passing grade in at least 67% of all credits attempted.
 Passing grades are A, B, C, D, or P. Grades of I (Incomplete), MP (Making Progress), RV (Math Review Recommended), NA (Not Attending), W (Withdrawal), and XA (Never Attended), as well as F (Failure) and FA (Failure for Attendance) are NON-passing, unsatisfactory grades.
 These count as credits attempted but do not count as credits completed.
 Non-passing grades will negatively impact the SAP calculation.
 The NC grade (only for Spring 2021 semester) is counted in a student’s quantitative measure.

-Attempted credits are all credits for which a student receives a grade (including A, B, C, D, P, F, I, NA, W, XA, RV, MP).
+Attempted credits are all credits for which a student receives a grade (including A, B, C, D, P, F, FA, I, NA, W, XA, RV, MP).
 Repeated courses are included in credits attempted.
 Credits by examination are counted as credits attempted and completed satisfactorily.
 Courses with grades of AU are neither counted as credits attempted nor completed.
 The NC grade (only for Spring 2021 semester) is counted in a student’s quantitative measure.